 Modern-day heroin was thought to be first synthesized in 1874 by C.R.
 Alder Wright, an English chemist.
 He was working at St. Mary’s Hospital Medical School at the time, and he had been trying to synthesize stronger forms of morphine.
 He stumbled across a far more potent, acetylated form of morphine, now called “diacetylmorphine” or morphine diacetate, which is the chemical name for heroin.

 It wasn’t until twenty-three years later that Wright’s discovery was patented and sold by Bayer Pharmaceutical Company in Elberfeld, Germany.
-The iconic name that was given to the morphine derivative is interesting in its own way.
+The iconic name that was given to the morphine derivative is impressive in its own way.
 According to one article on the subject:

-- “The head of Bayer’s research department reputedly coined the drug’s new name, “heroin,” based on the German heroisch, which means “heroic, strong” (from the ancient Greek word “heros, ήρως”).
+“The head of Bayer’s research department reputedly coined the drug’s new name, “heroin,” based on the German heroisch, which means “heroic, strong” (from the ancient Greek word “heroes ήρως”).
 Bayer scientists were not the first to make heroin, but their scientists discovered ways to make it, and Bayer led the commercialization of heroin.”

 Heroin was legal for a very long time.
 Historically, the sale of the drug began in the United States in the late 1800s, and it was not until 1930 that the drug was made illegal due to: “No therapeutic advantage over drugs already in use.”
-The ends no longer justified the means, and heroin was simply too addictive and too dangerous to allow to remain legal.
+The ends no longer justified the means, and heroin was merely too addictive and too dangerous to allow to remain legal.
 As an interesting, final point of history, it was heroin addiction in the 1920s jazz music scene that brought public attention to this problem at that time.
 An alarming number of jazz musicians were known heroin addicts, including Billie Holiday, Charlie Parker, Art Pepper, Joe Pass and Ray Charles.
-This created broad, public awareness of the problem, which helped in the decision to ban the drug in 1930.
+The addiction of these musicians created broad, public awareness of the problem, which helped in the decision to ban the drug in 1930.

-The History of Prescription Drugs
+The History of Prescription Painkillers

 The first pain reliever drug dates back to 1899 with the invention of Aspirin.
 Again, Bayer Company of Germany was the creator here, just as they were with heroin.
 By 1912, the U.S. saw the addictive potential of both heroin and opium pain drugs, and so issued the Hague Opium Convention Treaty in China, which was the first ever anti-opiate legislature written by the U.S. government.

 Though most don’t know of it, Prohibition had a hand to play in prescription drug abuse.
-During the 1920s, doctors could write prescriptions for alcohol and prescription drugs in tandem, which created the greatest surge in “legal” alcohol and pill abuse the nation had ever seen except for today’s epidemic.
+During the 1920s, doctors could write prescriptions for alcohol and prescription drugs in tandem, which created the enormous surge in “legal” alcohol and pill abuse the nation had ever seen except for today’s epidemic.

 Throughout the following decades, prescription opiates faired better than heroin did.
 For some reason, these drugs, though they chemically resembled heroin, did not receive the same scrutiny that heroin did.
 It was not until 1988, a half a decade after heroin had been made illegal, that the U.S. took a real stance on controlling opiate prescription drugs.
-It was at this point that the Anti-Drug Abuse Act was instituted, which served to better coordinate U.S. efforts to control and diminish prescription drug diversion.
+It was at this point that the Anti-Drug Abuse Act was instituted, which served to better coordinate U.S. efforts to monitor and diminish prescription drug diversion.

-Following the Anti-Drug Abuse Act, the country experienced some, brief relief from both heroin and prescription drugs during most of the 1990s.
+Following the Anti-Drug Abuse Act, the country experienced some, brief relief from both heroin and prescription painkillers during most of the 1990s.
 By the early 2000s though, while most of the nation was struggling in the grips of 9/11 and economic and political concerns, not to mention the declaration of war in the Middle East, American pharmaceutical companies used a lack of legislative control to increase production of addictive prescription drugs by over three hundred percent.
 This endeavor is what started the prescription drug epidemic that we have in our country today.